 The Georgia Crime Victims Compensation Program provides financial relief by easing the monetary impact of lost wages, medical expenses, mental health counseling, funeral expenses and more.
 The Georgia Crime Victims Compensation Program may not cover all expenses, but it could cover up to $25,000 per victim.
 However, there are certain guidelines, timelines, and rules which need to be followed in order to qualify for this program.

 If you would like more information about how to recover your losses after you were hit by a drunk driver in Atlanta, call an experienced Atlanta DUI injury attorney.
-To find someone who is knowledgeable about all of the state programs and other ways to help you gain the financial assistance and fair compensation that you deserve, call the Law Offices of Shane Smith at 770-HURT-999 or (866) 979-1629 today.
+To find someone who is knowledgeable about all of the state programs and other ways to help you gain the financial assistance and fair compensation that you deserve, call Shane Smith Law at 770-HURT-999 or (866) 979-1629 today.